howardjhe/dual-energy-microct-om-seg/README.md

   ```
   *Pipeline path:* `freq_diff_subtraction`

-All standalone optional parameters like `--retrieve-phase-alpha`, `--ants-num-slices`, or `--roi` can be directly provided to the `integrate_pipeline.py` script and will be transparently passed to the lower-level scripts.
+All standalone optional parameters like `--retrieve-phase-alpha`, `--ants-num-slices`, `--roi`, or `--low_thresh` can be directly provided to the `integrate_pipeline.py` script and will be transparently passed to the lower-level scripts.
 A log `integration_parameters.txt` is stored when executing parsing decisions.